 Encyclopedia of African American History, 1896 to the Present

 Updated monthly.
-Provides more than 25 fully searchable newspapers published in the 19th and 20th centuries from in a variety of African countries.
+Includes Series I and Series II, and provides more than 50 fully searchable newspapers published in the 19th and 20th centuries from in a variety of African countries.
 Covers the people, issues and events that shaped this vital region.AN represents the another collection of the World Newspaper Archive, a partnership between the Center for Research Librariesa community and Readex, a division of NewsBank, to systematically create an extensive Web-based collection of international newspapers.
 CRL will guarantee the long-term availability of this news content for the CRL community.

 Struggles for Freedom - Southern Africa focuses on the complex and varied liberation struggles in the region, with an emphasis on Botswana, Mozambique, Namibia, South Africa, and Zimbabwe.
 It includes more than 190,000 pages of primary source documents and images, including periodicals, nationalist publications, records of colonial government commissions, local newspaper reports, personal papers, correspondence, UN documents, out-of-print and other particularly relevant books, oral histories, and speeches.

 Updated regularly.
 Contains citations with abstracts to social science and humanities literature on all aspects of U.S. and Canadian history, culture and current affairs from prehistoric times to the present.
 Covers books, book reviews, journals and dissertations.
 Also reviews films and video projects.
 The database corresponds to the print America: History and Life, which is produced by ABC-CLIO.
 The database covers history, interdisciplinary studies of historical interest and history-related topics in the social sciences and humanities.